ayuryshev/go-structs-speed/README.md

 # Speed of golang structures

+**UPDATE**

+This project has just historical value and mostly for me myself.
+Some kind of  "À la recherche du temps perdu".

+Sometimes I think to look into it and analyze what I did wrong and whole scale of it.
+Who knows maybe it's not that bad ;)

 ## Description

 This collection of tests answers questions "What is faster in the best case?
 And how much?"